How to Pick a Platform for Your Social Media Contest

 Define Your Giveaway’s Goals

-As with any giveaway, you need to define your goals before you can run a successful social media contest.
+As with any giveaway, you need to define your goals so you'll know whether your contest is a success or not.

 Some of the things companies can achieve with a social media contest include:

 - Increasing your business’ followers